Have you heard that story yet about how Amazon is destroying traditional retailers?

 Let me ask you: Is this actually the case?
 Is this it for retailers?
 It’s over?

 This is the infamous chart of the S&P Retail Index, which is equally weighted.
-So in this chart, Amazon does not represent a large percentage of the index.
+So remember that in this index, Amazon does not represent a large percentage of the overall weighting.
 Each retail stock, about 94 of them, are weighted approximately the same across the board.